reedacartwright/rbedrock/cran-comments.md

 There were NOTEs.

  - Days since last update: 3
-  * This submission is a patch to correct issues identified by UBSAN and Valgrind checks.
+  * This submission is a patch to correct issues identified by post-submission CRAN checks, including UBSAN and Valgrind checks.

  - "GNU make is a SystemRequirements."
    * This is listed as a system requirement because on some systems the CMake configuration of a dependent library creates a GNU make file.

  - installed size is 7.3Mb
-  * The package contains a dependent library (Mojang's fork of leveldb) and on some systems (ubuntu) this library large when compiled.
+  * The package contains a dependent library (Mojang's fork of leveldb) and on some systems (ubuntu) this library is large when compiled.